david-cao/gRPCBenchmarks/blog.md

     a.execute();
 }
 ```
-Before running a benchmark, we ran a warmup in order to clean out any erratic behaviour by the JVM, and then calculated the number of iterations needed to run for a set time (10 seconds in the Protobuf vs. JSON case).
+Before running a benchmark, we ran a warmup in order to clean out any erratic behaviour by the JVM, and then calculated the number of iterations needed to run for a set time (10 seconds in the protobuf vs. JSON case).
 To do this, we started with 1 iteration, measured the time it took for that run, and compared it to a minimum sample time (2 seconds in our case).
 If the number of iterations took long enough, we estimated the number of iterations needed to run for 10 seconds by doing some math.
 Otherwise, we multiplied the number of iterations by 2 and repeated.
 ```Java
 // This can be found in ProtobufBenchmarker.java benchmark() int iterations = 1;